jlr7245/portal/README.md

 3. You can run the app with the frontend decoupled from the backend, or with the backend serving the frontend.
 The functionality is the same.
     - For the former: Run `yarn start:portal`, and in a separate terminal window, `yarn start:server`.
 You'll be able to access the app at `http://localhost:1234`.
     - For the latter: Run `yarn start:production`.
 You'll be able to access the app at `http://localhost:3000`.
+4. To seed the database, run `yarn db:seed`.
+This creates a number of users who have registered and have appointment times, and one user who is the admin.
+You can log in as the admin with the username / password pair `chewbacca` / `mlfalcon`.
+5. Use the interface to your heart's content.
-4. Clean up by running `yarn db:clean`.
+6. Clean up by running `yarn db:clean`.
 This will delete the patient portal database.

 ### Potential Improvements